 I was formally known as “Skinny Vinny” and grew up as a competitive distance runner and triathlete and excelled from the local to national level.
 It wasn’t until I got a degree in Kinesiology and lived with a bunch of jacked-up meatheads at University that I started catching the “muscle building” bug.

-After a hung up my running shoes I pursued a career in the fitness industry, but I didn’t look like a personal trainer (I was still scrawny Skinny Vinny) so got some help from a local provincial bodybuilding champ in his 40’s (who looked like he was in his 20’s) and I started taking his advice.
+After I hung up my running shoes, I pursued a career in the fitness industry.
+However, I didn’t look like a personal trainer (I was still scrawny Skinny Vinny), so I got some help from a local, provincial bodybuilding champ in his 40’s (who looked like he was in his20ss), and I started taking his advice.

-Within six short months, I shot up from 149 pounds to 190 pounds of solid muscle.
-From there I pursued a very successful career as a personal trainer which lead to writing my first book revealing how I achieved my skinny-to-muscular transformation.
+Within six months, I shot up from 149 pounds to 190 pounds of solid muscle.
+From there, I pursued a very successful career as a personal trainer, which led to writing my first book revealing how I achieved my skinny-to-muscular transformation.

 Over the past ten years, I’ve been dedicated to helping skinny guys transform their bodies, just like I did.

-What is the biggest mistake that you see people make in the gym when they are trying to build muscle?
+What is the biggest mistake you see people make in the gym trying to build muscle?

-For instance, next time you’re in the gym, watch how long a guy’s set lasts, maybe 20-24 seconds stop, which is not even close to the optimal time under tension when it comes to muscular hypertrophy, 40-60 seconds per set.
+For instance, watch how long a guy’s set lasts the next time you’re in the gym.
+Maybe 20-24 seconds stop, which is not even close to the optimal time under tension regarding muscular hypertrophy, 40-60 seconds per set.
 So to summarize: